lyza08/adidas_performance_dashboard/README.md

 What percentage contribution does each category, region, and retailer make to Adidas’s overall performance?

-## 🛠 Methodology
+## Methodology
 1. Data Cleaning & Preparation

-Checked dataset for duplicates, missing values, and inconsistencies.
+Checked the dataset for duplicates, missing values, and inconsistencies.

 Converted raw dataset into an Excel Table (Ctrl + T) to enable structured referencing.